 Can someone help me through the investigation process?

 Yes.
 Both the Reporting Party and the Respondent in an investigation are provided with a University support person who can assist with providing support during the process.
 The University support person may be present during all meetings with University officials to serve as a guide during the disciplinary process.
-If the University’s support person is not utilized, the complainant and respondent may select an alternative advisor of their choice (i.e., parent, friend, attorney, etc.).
+If the University’s support person is not utilized, the Reporting Party and Respondent may select an alternative advisor of their choice (i.e., parent, friend, attorney, etc.).
 This person will act as a support person but will not represent either party.
 The Reporting Party and Respondent are entitled to have one support person present during all meetings with University officials during the investigation process.

 How do I request University support?